landaire/landaire.net/content/2023-11-06-world-of-warships-deobfuscation.md

 image = "/img/wows-obfuscation/header.png"
 image_width =  250
 image_height = 250
+inline_image = true
 pretext = """
 An in-depth analysis of how World of Warships obfuscates its game scripts and how to mostly deobfuscate them.
+The `wowsdeob` project can be found on GitHub: [https://github.com/landaire/wowsdeob](https://github.com/landaire/wowsdeob)
 """
 +++

-An in-depth analysis of how World of Warships obfuscates its game scripts and how to mostly deobfuscate them.
-The `wowsdeob` project can be found on GitHub: [https://github.com/landaire/wowsdeob](https://github.com/landaire/wowsdeob)

 ## Background